openspending/community.openspending.org/resources/mappingcommunity/appendix/tool-ecosystem/index.md

 </tr>
 <tr>
 <td>Data not available</td>
-<td>Freedom of Information Portals (e.g. <a href="https://www.whatdotheyknow.com/">What Do They Know</a>, <a href="https://fragdenstaat.de/">Frag den Staat</a>). </p>
+<td>Freedom of Information Portals (e.g. <a href="https://www.whatdotheyknow.com/">What Do They Know</a>, <a href="https://fragdenstaat.de/">Frag den Staat</a>).

 <td>Basic - though some education may be required to inform people that they have the right to ask, how to phrase an FOI request, whether it is possible to submit these requests electronically etc.</td>
 <td>While Freedom of Information portals are a good way of getting data - results often end up scattered.
 It would be useful to have results structured into data directories so that it was possible to search successful responses together with proactively released data so that there was one common source for data.</td>
 </tr>
 <tr>
 <td>Data available online but not downloadable. (e.g. in HTML tables on webpages).</td>
 <td> <em>For simple sites</em> (information on an individual webpage) Google Spreadsheets and ImportHTML Function, or the <a href ="https://chrome.google.com/webstore/detail/scraper/mbigbapnjcgaffohmbkdlecaccepngjd?hl=en">Google scraper extension</a> (basic).
-<p><em>For more complex webpages</em> (information spread across numerous pages) - a scraper will be required.
+<em>For more complex webpages</em> (information spread across numerous pages) - a scraper will be required.
 Scrapers are ways to extract structured information from websites using code.
-There is a useful tool to make doing this easier online - <a href="https://scraperwiki.com/">Scraperwiki</a>.(advanced).</p>
+There is a useful tool to make doing this easier online - <a href="https://scraperwiki.com/">Scraperwiki</a>.(advanced).

 </td>
 <td>For the basic level, anyone who can use a spreadsheet and functions can use it.
 It is not, however, a well-known command and awareness must be spread about how it can be used.
 (People often daunted because they presume scraping involves code).
 Scraping using code is advanced, and requires knowledge of at least one programming language. </td>
 <td>
-<p>The need to be able to scrape was mentioned in <em>every</em> country we interviewed in the Athens to Berlin Series.</p>
+The need to be able to scrape was mentioned in <em>every</em> country we interviewed in the Athens to Berlin Series.

-<p> For more information, or to learn to start scraping, see the <a href="http://schoolofdata.org/handbook/courses/scraping/">School of Data course on Scraping</a>.</td>
+ For more information, or to learn to start scraping, see the <a href="http://schoolofdata.org/handbook/courses/scraping/">School of Data course on Scraping</a>.</td>
 </tr>
 <tr>
 <td>Data available only in PDFS (or worse, images)</td>
 <td>A variety of tools are available to extract this information.
 Most promising non-code variants are <a href="http://finereader.abbyy.com/">ABBYY Finereader</a> (not free) and <a href="http://tabula.nerdpower.org/">Tabula</a> (new software, still a bit buggy and requires people to be able to host it themselves to use.)</td>
 <td>Most require knowledge of coding - some progress being made on non-technical tools.
 For more info and to see some of the advanced methods - see the <a href "http://schoolofdata.org/handbook/courses/extracting-data-from-pdf/">School of Data course.</a></td>
 <td>
-<p>Note: these tools are still imperfect and it is still vastly preferable to advocate for data in the correct formats, rather than teach people how to extract.</p>
+Note: these tools are still imperfect and it is still vastly preferable to advocate for data in the correct formats, rather than teach people how to extract.

-<p>Recently published <a href="https://www.gov.uk/service-manual/design-and-content/choosing-appropriate-formats.html">guidelines</a> coming directly from government in the UK and US can now be cited as examples to get data in the required formats.</td>
+Recently published <a href="https://www.gov.uk/service-manual/design-and-content/choosing-appropriate-formats.html">guidelines</a> coming directly from government in the UK and US can now be cited as examples to get data in the required formats.</td>
 </tr>
 <tr>
 <td>Leaked data</td>
 <td>Several projects made use of secure dropboxes and services for whistleblowers. </td>
 <td>Advanced - security of utmost concern.</td>
-<td>For example: <a href="http://atlatszo.hu/magyarleaks/">MagyarLeaks</a><br />
+<td>For example: <a href="http://atlatszo.hu/magyarleaks/">MagyarLeaks</a>
     </tr>
 </table>
-<p>## Stage 2: Cleaning, Working with and Analyzing Data </p>
+## Stage 2: Cleaning, Working with and Analyzing Data

 <table border="1">
 <tr>
 <td><strong>Issue</strong></td>